-7.02 Permanently Affordable Housing
+7.02 Permanently Affordable Housing Goals

-The city will increase the proportion of permanently affordable housing units affordable to low and moderate income households to an overall goal of at least ten percent of the total existing housing stockand a goal of 1,000 permanently affordable housing units affordable to middle income households through regulations, changes in zoning, financial subsidies and other means.
+The city will increase the proportion of permanently affordable housing units permanently affordable to low and moderate income households to an overall goal of at least ten percent of the total existing housing stock and increase the proportion of market-rate housing and housing units permanently affordable to middle income households as described in the Middle Income Housing Strategy.
+These goals will be achieved through regulations, financial subsidies and other means.
 City resources will also be directed toward maintaining existing permanently affordable housing units and increasing the stock of permanent affordable housing through preservation of existing housing within the city.securing replacements for lost low and very low income units

-Key Policy Choice: Should the section include a new middle income housing goal (emerging from the Middle Income Working Group) that provides market rate affordable housing as well as deed restricted permanently affordable units for middle income households?
+Note: This language includes a new middle income housing goal (as directed by the 2016 Middle Income Housing Strategy) that provides market rate affordable housing as well as deed restricted permanently affordable units for middle income households (www.housingboulder.net).